The Troggs

-The Troggs (originally called the Troglodytes) are an English beat music band formed in Andover, Hampshire, in May 1964.
+The Troggs (originally called the Troglodytes) are an English rock band formed in Andover, Hampshire, in May 1964.
 Their most famous songs include the US chart-topper "Wild Thing", "With a Girl Like You" and "Love Is All Around", all of which sold over 1 million copies and were awarded gold discs.
 "Wild Thing" is ranked No. 257 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time and was an influence on garage rock and punk rock.

 History

 Reg Presley (lead vocals) and Ronnie Bond (drums) were childhood friends and in the early 1960s formed an R&B band in their home town of Andover.
 In 1964 they were joined by Pete Staples (bass) and Chris Britton (guitar) and became the Troggs.
 They were signed by Larry Page, manager of the Kinks, in February 1966.
 They recorded on Page's Page One Records, and Page also leased them to CBS for the debut single "Lost Girl".
 Their most famous hit was the single "Wild Thing" which, with the help of television exposure on Thank Your Lucky Stars, reached number 2 in the UK (Reg Presley's song "From Home" was the B-side) and number 1 in the United States in July 1966.
 Its combination of a simple heavy guitar riff and flirtatious lyrics helped it quickly to become a garage rock standard (the recording also contains an ocarina solo).
 Despite having a number one single, the band's success in the U.S. was limited by the band not touring there until 1968.